 Eventually she sank down on her cot, utterly exhausted.
 Now that her anger had subsided there was nothing left to replace it but sheer, in-your-face weariness that would not be ignored no matter how hard she tried.

-She looked towards the window and saw that it was starting to grow dark outside.
+She looked towards the window mounted high on the wall and saw that it was starting to grow dark outside.

 Jerica grunted and cradled her hand close to her chest, regretting the abuse she'd meted out and yet still too stubborn and prideful to admit it.
 She laid, completely still, for a long while more.
 The daylight soon disappeared entirely and was replaced with an eerie blackness that filled her room.